StillNotWorking/LMS-helper-script/materialskin/README.md

 ```

 ### Run bash commands on remote computer with `ssh`
-For Material Skin to be able to run bash commands they should not need any input, — as for instance a password.<br />
+For Material Skin to be able to run bash commands they should not need any input, — as for instance a password.
 For this to happen with `ssh` we need to create and exchange ssh keys.

 From the mashine running LMS & Material-Skin type:
 ```